burakgunduztr/PushServiceDemo-Swift/README.md

 {"aps":{"mutable-content":1,"alert":{"title":"React with push actions","body":"Tap to see actions about that push."}}}

 ## Payload: Category
-{"category":"MEETING_INVITATION","alert":{"title":"React with push actions","body":"Tap to see actions about that push."}}}
+{"aps":{"category":"MEETING_INVITATION","alert":{"title":"React with push actions","body":"Tap to see actions about that push."}}}

 ## Payload: Mutable-Content & Category
 {"aps":{"category":"MEETING_INVITATION","mutable-content":1,"alert":{"title":"React with push actions","body":"Tap to see actions about that push."}}}